Updated: Dec 24, 2020

 2. Sulforaphane Absorption

 Sulforaphane is a compound that has a broad spectrum of benefits.
 You might think, who would go through the painstaking process of sourcing broccoli seeds, sprouting them and then consuming them within a week before they go bad.
 Right?
 So, why not simply make broccoli a part of your daily life?
 It is so much easier.

 But, that’s where the problem is.

 If you are looking to rev up your daily consumption of sulforaphane, broccoli is not going to be of much help.
 The reason?
 It needs to be cooked.
-Research has found that sulforaphane is sensitive to heat and when you cook your broccoli, you are dramatically reducing the amount of sulforaphane your body can absorb.
+Research has found that the enzyme required to convert to sulforaphane is sensitive to heat and when you cook your broccoli, you are dramatically reducing the amount of sulforaphane your body can absorb.

 This decrease in sulforaphane can be quite dramatic.
 In a study that was conducted in 2011 at the University of Illinois, sulforaphane absorption was compared by measuring the amount of sulforaphane excreted in the urine.
 If the amount excreted was high, the sulforaphane absorption was less.